varunKT001/blogg-frontend/README.md

 1. Login/Register:
     * Registration of new users.
     * Login system for existing users with proper session management using JWT.
+2. Password-reset:
+    * If a user forgets their password, they can reset it by clicking the **Reset** option on the login page.
+    * The process requires the user to enter his registered email address.
+    * An email with a password reset link will be sent to the provided email address.
+Through the link, users can update their passwords.
 2. Dashboard:
     * Home: User can view blogs written by various users.
     * Add: A user can create a public blog.